H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-1/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on  integer  arrays,  that  means  you  can  call functions from here that helps you with your arrays.

 Here is a list of the functions that the programs contains: